 4. Real Temp:

 Unlike most additions on today’s software similar to SpeedFan roster, Real Temp is designed specifically for CPU and GPU monitoring.
-But it has one drawback – The software is only compatible with Intel processor, that too, anything above a Pentium 4.
+But it has one drawback – The software is only compatible with an Intel processor, that too, anything above a Pentium 4.
 Well, it does support Nvidia and AMD (ATI included) GPUs.
 Real Temp utilizes a Fluke 62 IR Thermometer to gather temperature data and it also allows you to maintain logs of minimum as well as maximum temperatures of a CPU.

 There’s an alarm feature which can be set to notify if the GPU or CPU is heating up beyond a specified safe zone and you can even set the system to automatically shut down in such scenarios.
 This software is free and it works on Windows 2000 or later.